anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 The discovery of EST server by the pledge uses the enhanced beacons as discussed in {{I-D.ietf-6tisch-enrollment-enhanced-beacon}}.

-## Pledge discovers Join Proxy
+## Join Proxy discovers EST server

-The pledge and Join Proxy are assumed to communicate via Link-Local addresses.

 ### Autonomous Network